spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 What we achieved is that the complexity of dealing with ``intel-parallel-studio`` is now gathered in the package itself, instead of being spread all over its possible dependents.
+Thus, a package that uses MPI or LAPACK doesn't care which implementation it uses, as each virtual dependency has
-A package using MPI, or LAPACK, thus don't care anymore what is the actual implementation that is going to be used, and has *a uniform interface* to ask for libraries or headers and manipulate them.
+*a uniform interface* to ask for libraries or headers and manipulate them.
-The packages that provide this virtual spec, on the other hand, have a clear way to differentiate their answer to the query.
+The packages that provide this virtual spec, on the other hand, have a clear way to differentiate their answer to the query [#uniforminterface]_.

+.. [#uniforminterface] Before this interface was added, each package that depended on MPI or LAPACK had dozens of lines of code copied from other packages telling it where to find the libraries and what they are called.
+   With the addition of this interface, the virtual dependency itself tells other packages that depend on it where it can find its libraries.

 ---------------------------
 Package's build environment